 A production assistant giraffed his neck into the dressing room.

-“Thank you,” he said smoothing out his tie and pulling himself to his feet.
+“Thank you,” he said, smoothing out his tie and pulling himself to his feet.

-“He has struck again.
-The serial killer known as Mister, who has confounded police and terrorized the state of California since he first became active over five years ago, has claimed new victims adding three more lives to the growing death toll and abducted another.
-Late last night the Los Angeles police department received an anonymous phone call, suspected to be from the killer himself, alerting them to the murder scene in Pico County Santa Monica.
-The police were directed to the home of Gregory and Sarah Whinner and their two children.
-At the scene the body of Sarah whinner along with those of her children, ages five and nine, were discovered.
+“At the scene were the bodies of Sarah Whinner and those of her two children, ages five and six.
 They had been murdered and their bodies mutilated.
-The specific nature of their injuries are too graphic to relay in detail here.
-At special press conference held this morning to address the public’s unabated concerns regarding the murders perpetrated by who some are calling, 'the Jack the Ripper of the twenty-first century'.
-During the news conference, Chief Randel the chief of Los Angeles police department referred to these most recent incident as ‘a horrific and inhuman act of unspeakable violence.'
-He later went on to cite the Mister killings as a prime example of why they death penalty is still implemented in the state of California and even suggested other states who have overturned the death penalty should perhaps reconsider that decision.
-Chief Randel seemed visibly shaken, over his department’s inability to apprehend the serial killer.”
+The specific nature of their injuries is too graphic to relay in detail here.
+A special press conference was held this morning to address the public’s unabated concerns regarding the murders perpetrated by the individual whom some are calling 'the Jack the Ripper of the twenty-first century.'
+During the news conference, Chief Randel, of the Los Angeles Police Department, referred to these most recent incident as ‘a horrific and inhuman act of unspeakable violence.'
+He later went on to cite the Mister killings as a prime example of why the death penalty is still implemented in the state of California and even suggested that other states which have overturned the death penalty should perhaps reconsider that decision.
+Chief Randel seemed visibly shaken over his department’s inability to apprehend the serial killer.”

-The teleprompter flashed to coverage of the news conference indicating to Richard that he was off camera.
+The teleprompter flashed to coverage of the news conference, indicating to Richard that he was off camera.
 He reached below the desk and grabbed his water.
 Maybe it wasn’t Ryan Reynolds after all, he thought.
 It could be Ryan Gosling.
 But he was Canadian too, wasn’t he?
 Which was the funny one?

 The line producer counted back down to hot camera.